-You should not be hesitant about turning to you superior, they will give advice even in small matters.
-Your closest superior is your own section leader, usually of the rank of corporal/petty officer/senior airman.
-You can ask anything about the daily routines of military service from your conscript leaders; your section leader or your platoon leader (usually the rank of an officer candidate).
-The unit 's company sergeant major manages the practical administration and logistics of the unit.
+You should not hesitate to turn to your superiors.
+Your closest superior is your own section leader, usually of the rank of corporal.
+You can ask your section leader about anything that involves everyday service.
+If necessary, the section leader will ask you to go see your instructor who is a member of the regular staff.
+The unit's company sergeant major manages the practical administration and logistics of the unit.
 You can also turn to him/her e.g. in matters relating to travel reimbursements or leaves.
 The unit commander is responsible for the administration, training and welfare of his/her entire unit.
 Every conscript may turn to him/her whether the problems are related to military or civilian matters.

 In the private, so-called arrival interviews, superiors get to know their subordinates and offer the opportunity for conscripts to present their own wishes and questions.
-Discussing these will make it easier for you to get used to military life.
-The Defence Forces have an on-duty 24-hour health advice number +358 (0)299 581 010 that serves conscripts in all health-related problems.
-The phone is answered by a nurse.
-The Finnish Association for Mental Health also has a national crisis hotline 010 195 202 that is available almost round the clock if you need to talk to someone.
+Discussing these will make it easier for them to get used to military life.
+The Finnish Association for Mental Health has a national crisis hotline 09 2525 0111 available almost round the clock if you need to talk to someone.

-Also the commander of your brigade-level unit, chaplain, physician, nurse, social welfare officer and conscript committee are ready to help in solving problems.
+Also the support personnel of your brigade-level unit (chaplain, physician, nurse, social welfare officer and conscript committee) are ready to provide help for solving problems.